xStarbound/xStarbound/doc/lua/scriptpane.md

 Returns a table of widget callbacks (see `widget.md`).
 The returned callbacks are "bound" to *this* pane as a widget.

-> **Warning:** If you have `"safeScripts"` disabled on xStarbound, or regardless of this on other clients, do *not* smuggle and use the returned callbacks after the "bound" pane is deregistered or uninitialised!
+> **Warning:** On non-xStarbound clients, do *not* smuggle and use the returned callbacks after the "bound" pane is deregistered or uninitialised!
 Doing so anyway *will* cause a segfault!

 ---